Xilinx/VVAS/main/source/docs/DC/Tutorials/multi_instance_launch_utilities.rst

 Each pipeline, be it simple decode, or simple transcode or and ABR ladder, is a JOB for jobSlotReservation application.
 Each compute unit and its load capacity in such pipeline is described in a json file and this json file is known as job descriptor.
 Sample job description files are located at : /opt/xilinx/launcher/scripts/describe_job

-Based on the input resolution and type of use-case, the load requirement of compute units(CUs) within a JOB varies which inturn determines how many instances of each JOB can be launched on the available devices at a time.
+Based on the input resolution and type of use-case, the load requirement of compute units (CUs) within a JOB varies which in turn determines how many instances of each JOB can be launched on the available devices at a time.

 Steps to use:

-1. Once the device and host boots up, setup the environment:
+1. Once the device and host boot up, setup the environment:

 .. code-block:: shell